spences10/cv/src/copy/work.md

 ## SUMMARY

-Work as part of agile teams to develop new user-facing features.
+Worked in agile teams to develop new user-facing features.
 Using best practices to create front end applications.
 Using JavaScript frameworks such as React and Gatsby and styling with styled-components 💅